celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 ```

 {% hint style="danger" %}
-**Warning**: There is a known issue running geth inside Docker that happens eventually.
-So if that command fails, please check [this page](https://forum.celo.org/t/setting-up-a-validator-faq/90).
+**Warning**: There is a known issue `(Fatal: Failed to read passphrase: liner: function not supported in this terminal” rather than just failing)` running geth inside Docker that happens eventually.
+So if that command fails, please try again, and if it continues to fail after several attempts, check this page [this page](https://forum.celo.org/t/setting-up-a-validator-faq/90).
 {% endhint %}

 In order to allow the node to sync with the network, give it the address of existing nodes in the network: